NgHngK/U-Net_Breast_Cancer_Detection/README.md

 # Dataset
 Al-Dhabyani W, Gomaa M, Khaled H, Fahmy A. Dataset of breast ultrasound images.
 Data in Brief.
 2020 Feb;28:104863.
 DOI: 10.1016/j.dib.2019.104863.
-These for the examples of the images:
+These are the examples of the images:

 ![image](https://github.com/user-attachments/assets/5146f1ac-17f3-4d40-a09f-269c7fcc609a)